This section is normative.

 Periodic reauthentication of subscriber sessions SHALL be performed, as described in Sec.
 5.2.
 A definite reauthentication overall timeout SHALL be established, which SHOULD be no more than 30 days at AAL1.
 An inactivity timeout MAY be applied but is not required at AAL1.

 AAL2 provides high confidence that the claimant controls one or more authenticators that are bound to the subscriber account.
-Proof of possession and control of two distinct authentication factors is required through the use of secure authentication protocols.
+Proof of possession and control of two distinct authentication factors through the use of secure authentication protocols is required.
 Approved cryptographic techniques are required.

-At AAL2, authentication SHALL use either a multi-factor authenticator or a combination of two single-factor authenticators.
+At AAL2, authentication SHALL use either a multi-factor authenticator or a combination of two separate authentication factors.
 A multi-factor authenticator requires two factors to execute a single authentication event, such as a cryptographically secure device with an integrated biometric sensor that is required to activate the device.
 Authenticator requirements are specified in Sec.
 3.

 When a multi-factor authenticator is used, any of the following MAY be used:

-When a combination of two single-factor authenticators is used, the combination SHALL include a password (Sec.
-3.1.1) and one physical authenticator (i.e., “something you have”) from the following list:
+When a combination of two single-factor authenticators is used, the combination SHALL include one physical authenticator (i.e., “something you have”) from the following list in conjunction with either a password (Sec.
+3.1.1) or a biometric comparison:

 A biometric characteristic is not recognized as an authenticator by itself.
-When biometric authentication meets the requirements in Sec.
-3.2.3, a physical authenticator is authenticated along with the biometric.
+Section 3.2.3 requires a physical authenticator to be authenticated along with a biometric comparison.
 The physical authenticator then serves as “something you have,” while the biometric match serves as “something you are.”
 When a biometric comparison is used as an activation factor for a multi-factor authenticator, the authenticator itself serves as the physical authenticator.
+As noted in that section, local verification of biometric factors (i.e., the use of a multi-factor authenticator with a biometric comparison as an activation factor) is preferred over central biometric factor comparison.

 Authenticators used at AAL2 SHALL use approved cryptography.
 Cryptographic authenticators procured by federal agencies SHALL be validated to meet the requirements of [FIPS140] Level 1.
 At least one authenticator used at AAL2 SHALL be replay-resistant, as described in Sec.
 3.2.7.
 Authentication at AAL2 SHOULD demonstrate authentication intent from at least one authenticator, as discussed in Sec.
 3.2.8.